Vernonia School District 47J v. Acton: Facts

+Opinion of the court

-The Fourth Amendment only protects against unreasonable searches and seizures.
+According to the Supreme Court, the Fourth Amendment only protects against unreasonable searches and seizures.
 Although a search is presumptively reasonable if carried out under a warrant issued upon a showing of probable cause, the court has a long history of allowing leniency when "special needs" outside of ordinary law enforcement needs make obtaining a warrant impractical.
 Such "special needs" adhere in the public school context, because administrators need to be able to maintain order within the school.
 The final vote was 6-3 in favor of the school.

 The Fourth Amendment only protects against intrusions upon legitimate expectations of privacy.
-Central to the Court's analysis, in this case, was the fact that the "subjects of the policy are (1) children, who (2) have been committed to the temporary custody of the State as a schoolmaster."
+Central to the Court's analysis, in this case, was that the "subjects of the policy are (1) children, who (2) have been committed to the temporary custody of the State as a schoolmaster."
 The schools act in loco parentis to the children, and have "such a portion of the power of the parent committed to his charge... as may be necessary to answer the purposes for which he was employed."
 Therefore, in the public school context, the reasonableness inquiry "cannot disregard the schools' custodial and tutelary responsibility for children."
 Public schools require students to undergo vaccinations, vision, hearing, dermatological screenings, and other examinations.
 Thus, public school students have a lesser expectation of privacy than members of the general public.

 Among public school students, athletes have even less of an expectation of privacy.
 They suit up in locker rooms before practice.
 They take communal showers afterward.
 They subject themselves to additional regulations and medical screenings to participate in school sports.
 "Somewhat like adults who choose to participate in a 'closely regulated industry,' students who voluntarily participate in school athletics have reason to expect intrusions upon normal rights and privileges, including privacy."